BastilleBSD/bastille/docs/chapters/subcommands/console.rst

 console
 =======

 This sub-command launches a login shell into the jail.
 Default is password-less root login.

 .. code-block:: shell

   ishmael ~ # bastille console folsom
   [folsom]:
-  FreeBSD 11.2-RELEASE-p4 (GENERIC) #0: Thu Sep 27 08:16:24 UTC 2018
+  FreeBSD 12.1-RELEASE-p1 GENERIC

   Welcome to FreeBSD!